 Other Ha Giang Tour Options

-Car With Driver: This would be the most expensive way to do the Ha Giang Loop, but the best option with a big group of people that want nothing to do with riding motorbikes.
+Car With Driver: This would be the most expensive way to do the Ha Giang Loop.
+However, it’s the best option with a big group of people that want nothing to do with riding motorbikes.
 Take in the sights from the comfort of a car, and have the driver pull over whenever you wish.

 Ha Giang Loop Motorbike Route: 4 Days 3 Nights